Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ---

 ## Introduction
-- Hi, my name is Josh
+- Hi I'm Josh,
-- For transparecy I'm the protocol governance coordinator at the Regen Foundation.
-My purpose here is to serve you the Regen community and thats also the mandate of my positions.
-My agenda here is to facillitate the growth of multi-scale nested governance through working groups and participatory sessions.
-I want to help find you whatever is needed to move forward.
+- I'm the protocol governance coordinator at the Regen Foundation.
+My purpose here is to serve you the Regen community.
+My agenda here is to facillitate the growth of nested governance through working groups and participatory sessions.
+- I want to help find you whatever is needed to move forward.
 ---